 ClickUp is overall more advanced in most features as it lets you add custom data types in tasks and has more recurring tasks features.

 Dashboards provide great flexibility as you can design your widgets, select your preferred themes, and arrange your workspace any way you see fit.

 Widget options include time monitoring, milestone widgets, and even the ability to embed other tools.

-Dashboards are an excellent tool for taking a close look at the entire process.
+Dashboards are an excellent tool for closely examining the entire process.
 While ClickUp provides this function for free, it can be found in Todoist’s Paid version.

-Todoist has the default list view but can be switched to the Kanban view.
+Todoist has the default list view, but with the help of sections, we can switch it to the Kanban view.

 You can quickly check the status of any task with ClickUp’s status feature.
 The status can be modified based on your labels.
 To-do, In-progress, and Complete are the typical task status labels.